andrew/ultimate-awesome/README.md

 - [awesome-bio-datasets](https://github.com/OpenGene/awesome-bio-datasets) - Awesome-bio-datasets.
 - [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [Awesome-macOS-Red-Teaming](https://github.com/tonghuaroot/Awesome-macOS-Red-Teaming) - List of Awesome macOS Red Teaming Resources.
-- [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [awesome](https://github.com/firasuke/awesome) - A curated list of awesome projects.
 - [awesome-plonk](https://github.com/Fluidex/awesome-plonk) - A curated list of awesome things related to plonk proof system.
 - [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).